EneaDim/flexsoc/README.md

 - `lint_sv`

 Perform linting on the top SystemVerilog file of the IP, you can add depencedies files as "LINT\_FILES=submodule1.sv submodule2.sv ...".
-Suitable for little number of dependecies.
+Suitable for little number of dependencies.

 #### Setup testbench